 Tasty and Tender Steak, but the company could’ve been better

 This wasn’t my first visit to Gandarias.
-I had stopped by previously on brief stops in San Sebastian when travelling between France and Spain.
 I discovered Gandarias after searching for Steakhouses back in 2014 and was thrilled by a very reasonably priced and delicious-melt in the mouth steak.
 I’ve been wanting to go back ever since.

 Gandarias is both a pintxos bar and a full restaurant.
 The pintxos bar serves mostly seafood pintxos while the restaurant has an extensive and very meat based menu.
 Upon arriving at Gandarias we squeezed through the throngs of pintxos eaters and made our way into the more spacious restaurant area.
 We were seated toward the back of the restaurant and were briefly entertained by an American tourists one loudly and ludicrously declaring the bottled water she ordered to be the best in the world, with another interrogating her waiter about the dietary contents of every single item on the menu.
 I’d forgotten how well Americans travel.